hectorpine/InventoryControl/README.md

 # Inventory Control

-HectorPinedaTodo2 is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
 Inventory Control is a Java application that allows users to create, read, update, and delete items into a locally stored inventory list using Eclipse and JavaFX.
+Application implements the MVC design pattern.

 ## User Stories